The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Moduli spaces of multisections

 \subsubsection{ECH index calculation}

-In this subsection we compute the ECH index of a multisection of $\overline{W}$ which is the disjoint union of a branched cover of the section at infinity $\sigma_{\infty}$ and a curve which limits to a multiple of $z_\infty$.
+In this subsection we compute the ECH index of a multisection of $\overline{W}$ which is the union of a branched cover of the section at infinity $\sigma_{\infty}$ and a curve which limits to a multiple of $z_\infty$.
 This calculation will be used in Section~II.\ref{P2-snowman}.
+For simplicity we consider the cases of positive ends and negative ends at $z_\infty$ separately.
+The general statement can easily be deduced from the two separate cases.

-Let $\overline{u}=\overline{u}'\cup\overline{u}''$ be a degree $p_1+p_2+l$ multisection of $\overline{W}$, where $\deg\overline{u}'=p_1$, $\overline{u}''$ is a multisection from ${\bf y}$ to $\{z_\infty^{p_2} (\overrightarrow{\mathcal D}_2)\} \cup {\bf y}'$ and $l$ is the cardinality of ${\bf y}'$.
-Suppose that the data $\overrightarrow{\mathcal{D}}_1$ and $\overrightarrow{\mathcal{D}}_2$ for $\overline{u}'$ and $\overline{u}''$ at the negative ends $z_\infty^{p_1}$ and $z_\infty^{p_2}$ satisfy: \begin{enumerate} \item[(D$_1$)] $\overrightarrow{\mathcal{D}}_1=\{(i_1,j_1)\to (i_1,j_1),\dots, (i_{p_1},j_{p_1})\to (i_{p_1},j_{p_1})\}$; \item[(D$_2$)] $\overrightarrow{\mathcal{D}}_2=\{(i'_1,j'_1)\to (i''_1,j''_1),\dots,(i'_{p_2},j'_{p_2})\to (i''_{p_2},j''_{p_2})\}$; \item[(D$_3$)] $\mathcal{D}_1^{from}=\mathcal{D}_1^{to}$ and the sets $\mathcal{D}_2^{from}$ and $\mathcal{D}_2^{to}$ are disjoint from $\mathcal{D}_1^{from}=\mathcal{D}_1^{to}$. \end{enumerate} Let $\mathcal{E}_{-,k}$ be the end of $\overline{u}''$ at $z_{\infty}$ corresponding to $(i_k', j_k') \to (i_k'', j_k'')$.
+Let $\overline{u}=\overline{u}'\cup\overline{u}''$ be a degree $p_1+p_2+l$ multisection of $\overline{W}$, where $\deg\overline{u}'=p_1$, $\overline{u}''$ is a multisection from ${\bf y}$ to $\{z_\infty^{p_2} (\overrightarrow{\mathcal D}_2)\} \cup {\bf y}'$, and $l$ is the cardinality of ${\bf y}'$.
+Suppose that the data $\overrightarrow{\mathcal{D}}_1$ and $\overrightarrow{\mathcal{D}}_2$ for $\overline{u}'$ and $\overline{u}''$ at the negative ends $z_\infty^{p_1}$ and $z_\infty^{p_2}$ satisfy: \begin{enumerate} \item[(D$_1$)] $\overrightarrow{\mathcal{D}}_1=\{(i_1,j_1)\to (i_1,j_1),\dots, (i_{p_1},j_{p_1})\to (i_{p_1},j_{p_1})\}$; \item[(D$_2$)] $\overrightarrow{\mathcal{D}}_2=\{(i'_1,j'_1)\to (i''_1,j''_1),\dots,(i'_{p_2},j'_{p_2})\to (i''_{p_2},j''_{p_2})\}$; \item[(D$_3$)] $\mathcal{D}_1^{from}=\mathcal{D}_1^{to}$ and the sets $\mathcal{D}_2^{from}$ and $\mathcal{D}_2^{to}$ are disjoint from $\mathcal{D}_1^{from}=\mathcal{D}_1^{to}$. \end{enumerate} Let $\mathcal{E}_{-,\ell}$ be the end of $\overline{u}''$ at $z_{\infty}$ corresponding to $(i_\ell', j_\ell') \to (i_\ell'', j_\ell'')$.